MAIF/shapash/docs/tutorials/tutorial03-Shapash-overview-model-in-production.rst

     explanation = predictor_load.summarize()

-For example, here, we choose to only build a summary with 3 most contributive features of your dataset. - As you can see below, the wording defined in the first step of this tutorial has been kept by the SmartPredictor and used in the summarize method.
+For example, here, we chose to only build a summary with 3 most contributive features of your dataset. - As you can see below, the wording defined in the first step of this tutorial has been kept by the SmartPredictor and used in the summarize method.